Agnes Niewiadomski - Camp Director

 Her love for learning, creating, and learning about creativity have long fueled her educational and recreational pursuits.
-Her passion for making extends beyond visual arts and crafting projects to include designing a museum exhibit for her third year design project, choreographing dance routines, and writing, well… anything!
+Her passion for making extends beyond visual arts and crafting projects to also include museum exhibit and experience design, choreographing dance routines, and writing, well… anything!

 Karissa believes in the innate creativity and potential for greatness within all of us.
 She hopes to guide campers in discovering what they can do, becoming proud of what they create, and realizing how great they, and their unique abilities, really are.

-Kat currently studies at UWaterloo, majoring in Fine Arts, but not after hopping around from interest to interest, from opera to cooking to woodworking.
+Kat currently is working on opening her own business, but not before hopping around from interest to interest, from opera to cooking to woodworking.
 She is a hands on artist who loves getting messy and throwing herself into her projects.
 Her primary love is costuming, and she has her own business sewing and crafting armour and period clothing for her favourite hobby, Live Action Role Play (LARP).
 A child at heart, Kat integrates play and craft into her life and job.
 She’s thrilled to be working with creative kids who aren’t afraid to take risks and make something amazing.

 Alistair is a journalist and entrepreneur from Waterloo who specializes in fusing pre-industrial manufacturing techniques with 21st century technology.
 An avid cook, he has written about the local food scene in KW for The Community Edition and is part of the Steel Rails volunteer staff.